DonnchaC/onion-balance/docs/installation.rst

 backend servers which provide the hidden service content (i.e. web site, IRC server etc.).

-OnionBalance is not yet packaged for Linux and BSD.
+OnionBalance is not yet packaged for most Linux and BSD.
 The tool can be installed from PyPI or directly from the Git repository:

 .. code-block:: console